How To Pack in a Carry-On Bag for Every Trip

 If there's one way to save space, cutting down on the number of shoes you pack will do it.

 Do you really need that enormous pair of boots or three pairs of high heels?
 Stick to versatile shoes and pack the minimum amount you will need.
 A smart pair of tennis shoes can work for hiking and the average night out.
 If you need a nicer pair of shoes, stick to one pair at most that can work with almost any outfit.
-Throw a pair of flip flops in if the weather and destination warrants it.
+Throw a pair of flip-flops in if the weather and destination warrant it.
 And again, wear the bulkiest shoes on the plane to save space.

 travel shoes